MultiPoolMiner/MultiPoolMiner/README.txt

 -BasePowerUsage
 	Additional base power usage (in Watt) for running the computer, monitor etc. regardless of mining hardware.
 Allowed values: 0.0 - 999, default is 0

+-BenchmarkInterval
+	MultiPoolMiner's update interval in seconds during benchmarks / power metering.
+This is an universal timer for running the entire script (downloading/processing APIs, calculation etc).
+It determines how long a benchmark is run for each miner file (miner/algorithm/coin).
+Default is 60.
+	Note: This value correlates with '-MinHashRateSamples'.
+If you set '-MinHashRateSamples' too high, then MPM cannot get enough samples for reliable measurement (recommendation: 10 or more).
+In this case increase the benchmark interval length.

 -CreateMinerInstancePerDeviceModel
 	All miner files can create separate instances for each card model.
 This increases profit.
 	By default this feature is turned on.
 To disable add '-CreateMinerInstancePerDeviceModel:false' to your start batch file.